Olamide Zaccheaus Player Prop Bets for NFL Week 11 | Atlanta vs. New England 11/18/2021

 Season Stats

-- Zaccheaus has collected 194 yards on 15 receptions with three touchdowns, averaging 21.6 yards per game, on 29 targets.
+- Zaccheaus has 15 receptions (on 29 targets) for 194 yards and three touchdowns, averaging 21.6 yards per game.

-- Zaccheaus has been the target of 29 of his team's 331 passing attempts this season, or 8.8% of the target share.
+- So far this season, 8.8% of the 331 passes thrown by his team have gone Zaccheaus' way.

 - With five targets in the red zone this season, Zaccheaus has been on the receiving end of 10.9% of his team's 46 red zone pass attempts.

-- The Falcons, who rank 25th in the NFL in points scored, have attempted a pass 60.7% of the time while opting for the ground attack 39.3% of the time.
+- The Falcons, who rank 25th in the NFL in points scored, have dropped back to pass 60.7% of the time while running the football 39.3% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Zaccheaus' matchup with the Patriots.